Bribery in Rating Systems: A Game-Theoretic Perspective: Introduction

-Two potential reasons attract the sellers to bribe ``bot farms'' or ``human water armies''~\cite{wang2012serf} to inflate the App downloads, ratings and reviews.
-The first is the rating or review sparsity.
-From our analysis on Google Play app store, the rating ratio is as low as 2.1\% based on our crawled top more than 20,000 apps~\cite{zhou2019arm}.
-That is, about 2 out of 100 buyers or users of the app rate their ratings or reviews on the platform.
-In such situation, app owners can easily increase the positive evaluation of their app by bribing buyers with a compensation, monetary or not.
+We assume there are two potential reasons that entice the sellers into bribing ``bot farms'' or ``human water armies''~\cite{wang2012serf} in order to inflate service ratings.
+The first is the low cost of performing the bribery due to rating sparsity~\cite{zhou2016evaluating}.
+From the analysis on the Google Play app store, the rating ratio is as low as 2.1\% based on a study of the top 20,000 apps~\cite{zhou2019arm}.
+That is, about 2 out of 100 buyers or users of the app rate their ratings on the platform.
+In such a situation, app owners can easily increase the positive evaluation of their apps by bribing buyers with a compensation, monetary or not.
 That is, sellers exchange for positive ratings by bribing a group of buyers with certain payment.
 The positive ratings further influence the sellers' future revenues.
-The second reason is the attractive revenue gained from temporal (usually in a daily basis) top app ranking.
-App developers resort to fraudulent means to deliberately boost up their app ranking on an App store~\cite{zhu2014discovery}.
-In this paper, we analyze the effect of bribing strategy by defining the utility function as well as strategy space for each seller.
-On top of that, we model the problem as economic game and examine whether an equilibrium state is existed, in which the rating system is expected to be bribery-proof: no individual seller want to perform any bribery strategy.
+The second reason is the attractive revenue gained from temporal (usually on a daily basis) top app ranking.
+App developers resort to fraudulent means to deliberately boost up their app ranking on an App store~\cite{zhu2014discovery,ramos2020negative}.
+In this paper, we analyze the effect of a bribing strategy by defining the utility function and strategy space for each seller.
+In addition, we model the problem as an economic game and examine whether an equilibrium state exists, in which the rating system is expected to be bribery-proof: no individual seller wants to perform any bribery strategy.